This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Apple Pie Bars Ingredients

 • Allspice is a classic with apples.
-The is a berry native to Jamaica and smells like a mixture of warming spices that fit in perfectly during Autumn.
+These are berries native to Jamaica that smell like a mixture of warming spices that fit in perfectly during Autumn.

 • Maple syrup both flavors and sweetens the apple filling.
 Plus, it feels so incredibly “right” for the fall season.